TechSavantis/polisparalela/site/content/thinks/create-website-design-brief-download-template.md

 Finish your website design brief with a short summary of what you want to get back from the design agency.

-At Tomango, we usually provide a full written proposal, outlining our intended approach from a creative and technical point of view, the costs (for both the initial website build and any ongoing fees), timescales and any assumptions we've made.
+At Polis Paralela, we usually provide a full written proposal, outlining our intended approach from a creative and technical point of view, the costs (for both the initial website build and any ongoing fees), timescales and any assumptions we've made.
 Remember to include:

 1. What you want from the agency (proposal, tender, outline quote, examples etc.) and when you want it
 2. Who they should send it to